Saint Albert the Great Science Academy: History

+The academy was established in 2004, and a steady growth of students was seen from 2005 to 2010.

+In 2009, the elementary department transferred to the newly constructed Liem Dela Paz Hall while the High school department was officially opened and housed at the three-storey St. Thomas More Hall.
+Currently, the school offers a complete K-12 program.

 Patron saint

 Albertus Magnus, O.P. (before 1200 – November 15, 1280), also known as Albert the Great and Albert of Cologne, is a Catholic saint.
 He was a German Dominican friar and a Catholic bishop.
 He was known during his lifetime as doctor universalis and doctor expertus and, late in his life, the term magnus was appended to his name.
 Scholars such as James A. Weisheipl and Joachim R. Söder referred to him as the greatest German philosopher and theologian of the Middle Ages.
 The Catholic Church honored him as a Doctor of the Church, one of only 36 so honored.